-If it could happen to someone else, it could happen to you.
-And given how common chronic illness is, it’s actually quite likely to happen to you at some point.
-And it’s much easier to assume someone is suffering because they forgot to subscribe to Goop than to accept the frightening fact that sometimes, life is just bloody unfair, and people get ill and don’t get better.
+If it could happen to someone else, it could happen to you: given how common chronic illness is, it’s actually quite likely to happen to you at some point.
+And it’s much easier to assume someone is suffering because they forgot to subscribe to Goop than to accept the frightening fact that sometimes life is extremely unfair, and people get ill and don’t get better.

-Stop doing this.
+Stop blaming us like this.
 Chronically ill people are never to blame for their conditions, and they are already doing everything they can to get better – if that’s even a possibility for them.
 Confront your own mortality rather than projecting your fear onto spoonie friends, please.
 You can almost guarantee your friend has already made a start on that work.